Buyer’s Guide: Rakes

 - BEST OVERALL: TRG Inc The Groundskeeper II Rake

 - RUNNER-UP: Jardineer 63 inch Adjustable Garden Rake Leaf

-- BEST MULTITASKER: Professional EZ Travel Telescopic Garden Rake
+- MOST VERSATILE: Professional EZ Travel Telescopic Garden Rake

 What Type of Tines?

 Most rakes have tines made of either metal or plastic.
 Metal tines, usually steel, tend to be more durable and allow for more features, such as expandability (helpful when clearing out flower beds).
-They tend to be heavier and pricier than plastic rakes.
-Cheaper plastic-tined rakes are lighter—a plus if you’ve got hours of yard work ahead of you—but they generally don’t last as long as metal.
-Plastic tines are also less eco-friendly; when the rake breaks, the plastic will take a long time to decompose.
-You’ll also find tines made of resin, a strong synthetic polymer with the durability of steel and the flexibility of plastic.
+That said, rakes with metal tines tend to be heavier and pricier than plastic rakes with plastic tines.
+Also, plastic rakes tend not to last as long as their metal counterparts.
+Rakes with resin tines are a compromise between the two.
+This strong polymer combines the durability of metal with the flexibility of plastic.

 How Long a Handle?